What is CBD?

 Does CBD get you high?

-No. CBD is an antipsychotic chemical compound of cannabis.
+No. CBD is shown to be the anti-psychotic chemical compound of cannabis.
 THC is the psychoactive compound that is responsible for the 'high' effects.
-Although our Full Spectrum CBD oil contains trace levels of THC, it is not nearly enough to experience any high.
+Although our Full Spectrum CBD oil contains trace levels of THC, it is not enough to experience any high.

 What are the side effects of CBD?